sid-agrawal/CellulOS-Docs/docs/source/design/design_fs.md

 ## File Client

 The file client `/apps/xv6fs/src/fs_client/fs_client.c` is the compatibility layer between libc and the file server.
 The file client tracks file descriptors at a per-PD level, so that libc may refer to file descriptors, and the file client converts an FD to a file resource before forwarding the request to the file server.
+- Since we do not model an FD as a resource, two processes cannot share a file offset (eg. as a parent and child would after a fork).
+A file offset is not an inherent property of a file, but rather a state being tracked by a process.
+A shared file offset could be modeled by something more general like “shared variable” resource, or even a memory object.